diparthshah/TWRP_device_tree_Redmi_Note_3G_MT6592/README.md

 --> make clean && make -j# recoveryimage

-Note- replace # with your processors core no. (For Example - i have dual core so i use "make clean && make -j2 recoveryimage)
+Note- replace # with your processors core no.
+(For Example - I have dual core so i use "make clean && make -j2 recoveryimage")